Eight quotes by Paul Saffo on how technology is re-shaping organization design and strategic thinking in both commercial

 Paul Saffo had the lead quote in my October 18 post on Quotes on Foresight (Understanding the Future) “Never mistake a clear view for a short distance.”
 He has so many more trenchant observations on foresight and understanding what has already happened that I am following up with a post devoted to his quotes and observations.
 Those of you taking part in the “ruthless reinvention” of Silicon Valley may find some food for thought.

 “Best strategy used to be ready, aim, fire.
 Now the best strategy is ready, fire, steer.
 Put supplies where you might need them on the journey.
 Just get into the right neighborhood and you will find the address.”

 recounted in How To Mobilize The New Players on the Field by Richard Edelman (note: emphasis added, does not appear in original text).

 Paul offers an elaboration of this one on his website: technologies take time–as much as twenty years–to move from invention to arrival in our lives.
 Because we assume the adoption will be more rapid, we inevitably over-estimate the short-term and under-estimate the long-term impact of new technologies.

-He explains to Maryann Lawlor in “Collaborative Technologies Demand Deep Change”
+Paul Saffo interview with Maryann Lawlor in “Collaborative Technologies Demand Deep Change” (2006)

 Cheap sensors are shaping this decade, and the poster child is going to be robots.

 from “The Ten Coolest Technologies You’ve Never Heard of: The Robot Revolution” (July 7, 2006 in PC Magazine).